hh79/gzdoomvr/README.md

 The build has been developed and tested on the Meta Quest using Virtual Desktop.
 However, it should also work with other VR setups that are compatible with the OpenVR API.

 This version enables OpenVR controller input customization, allowing you to define controls according to your preference.
 By default, one hand (right) is tracked for weapon handling.
-Additionally, I have included a modified weapon packs authored by Fishbiter.
+Additionally, it includes modified weapon packs created by Fishbiter.

 ## Controller Info